 In a nutshell, Frank lacked humble confidence.
-He was unable to listen to his advisors and course correct as “burning the boats” and focus became issues.
+He was unable to listen to his advisors and course-correct as “burning the boats” and focus became issues.
 He was also unwilling to make bold decisions.
-Instead, he waffled, taking the most risk adverse approach to his business.
+Instead, he waffled, taking the most risk-averse approach to his business.

-The product innovation business in inherently risky.
+The product innovation business is inherently risky.
 In order to succeed, strong leadership must be at the forefront.